spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

 When modifying an [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template), you must specify which particular component's queries you are modifying.
 You can either:

-* provide the component as a type argument
+* provide the component as a generic type parameter
 * pass the component ID as the first argument

 For example, to add a query you might do one of the following: